1. Biodiversity & Distribution of Life

 Parasitism: Parasitism is an interaction between species which provides energy to one, to the detriment of the other.
 The species which is negatively affected is known as the host, and is normally not killed by the parasite.
 The presence or absence of the host species will significantly impact upon the survival of the parasite, especially as many parasites have a highly specialised niche and can only survive on or in a particular host species.

 We'll return to predation and competition in more detail in the next topic.
 In the meantime, what would be an example of a niche?
 A good example from a Scottish perspective is the red squirrel.
 Once prevalent throughout the UK, their distribution is now primarily restricted to Scotland, the North of England and the West of Ireland as shown in the following maps from the Red Squirrel Survival Trust.

 Image used with permission from the Red Squirrel Survival Trust

-As you can see from the maps above, grey squirrels are now the dominant species throughout much of England and Wales where they outcompete the native red squirrels as explained in this BBC video.
+As you can see from the maps above, grey squirrels are now the dominant species throughout much of England and Wales where they outcompete the native red squirrels.
 But why are red squirrels able to survive where they do?
 It's all to do with their niche as explained in the video below.